devopsdays/devopsdays-web/content/events/2020-zurich/sponsor.md

 +++
 Title = "Sponsor"
 Type = "event"
-Description = "Sponsor devopsdays zurich 2020"
+Description = "Sponsor DevOpsTuesDays Zürich 2020"
 +++

+The sponsors of DevOpsDays Zürich 2021 are also sponsoring the DevOpsTuesDays 2020. <br>
 We greatly value sponsors for this open event.
 If you are interested in sponsoring, please drop us an email at <a href="mailto:organizer@devopsdays.ch">organizer@devopsdays.ch</a>.

 <a href="https://landing.devopsdays.ch/wp-content/uploads/2019/11/Sponsorship-Kit-2020.pdf">Download Sponsoring Kit</a>